Origin-Byte/nft-protocol/rfc/README.md

 **Fast Minting**

-One of the use cases we would like NFTs to guarantee is the ability to fast mint via broadcast transactions, however this is no longer possible if we restrict NFTs to always live inside the `Safe` layer, assuming `Safe`s are always share objects.
+One of the use cases we would like NFTs to guarantee is the ability to fast mint via broadcast transactions, however this is no longer possible if we restrict NFTs to always live inside the `Safe` layer, assuming `Safe`s are always shared objects.
 If we relax this assumption and allow for `Safe`s to be a Single Writer Object (SWO), we could mint an NFT, transfer its ownership to a newly made `Safe` and transfer `Safe` to the user.
 Only after mint time, we make `Safe` shared and issue an `OwnerCap` to the owner.